 This brief introduction is designed to give you some background to the Choir and how it operates.

-The Choir was founded in 1944 and so is looking forward to celebrating its 75th birthday in 2019.
-It is a 50+ strong mixed voice choir comprising Sopranos, Altos, Tenors and Basses.
+The Choir was founded in 1944 and so celebrated its 75th birthday in 2019.
+It is a mixed voice choir comprising Sopranos, Altos, Tenors and Basses.

-It operates on a termly basis and gives three Saturday evening concerts per year (usually in December, March/April and July).
-Its preferred performance space is St Andrew’s Church, Surbiton, on Maple Road.
-The church has a fine organ and also provides staging for choirs which perform there.
+It operates on a termly basis and normally gives three Saturday evening concerts per year (usually in December, March/April and July).

-We rehearse during term time in St John’s Church, Spring Grove, Kingston, on Wednesdays from 8.00pm to 10.00pm with a short social break for tea/coffee.
+Normally, during term time, we rehearse in St John’s Church, Spring Grove, Kingston, on Wednesdays from 8.00pm to 10.00pm with a short social break for tea/coffee.
 On average our terms are 13 weeks long.